bshepherdson/tcforth/DESIGN.md

 - `keyboard-input?`: true for interactive builds, or application builds that want to use Forth's input handling, eg. `ACCEPT`

-(Setting `config has-dictionary?
-ON` and `config keyboard-input?
-OFF` doesn't make sense, but it should work.)

 #### Included memory spaces